E2415Matt/petclinic-microservices/README.md

 * Configure ALB Listener of HTTP on `Port 80` to redirect traffic to HTTPS on `Port 443`.

-* Create DNS A record for `rancher.mattaltun.co.uk` and attach the `matt-rancher-alb` application load balancer to it.
+* Create DNS A record for `petclinic.mattaltun.co.uk` and attach the `matt-rancher-alb` application load balancer to it.

 * Install RKE, the Rancher Kubernetes Engine, [Kubernetes distribution and command-line tool](https://rancher.com/docs/rke/latest/en/installation/)) on Jenkins Server.